Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

 For most service businesses, they went into the CRM and stayed there.
 Tagged as "lost," "unresponsive," or "not ready."
 Then forgotten.

-The Scale of the Opportunity
+The scale of the opportunity

 Consider what this looks like in practice for a service business with a reasonably active CRM:

-500 dormant leads at a conservative 10% reactivation rate = 50 new appointments
+- 500 dormant leads at a conservative 10% reactivation rate = 50 new appointments

-Average job value of $2,000 = $100,000 in recovered revenue
+- Average job value of ,000 =

-Cost to run the reactivation campaign = a fraction of what 50 new leads would cost to acquire
+00,000 in recovered revenue - Cost to run the reactivation campaign = a fraction of what 50 new leads would cost to acquire

 Why Most Businesses Never Reactivate (And Why That's a Competitive Advantage for You)

 If the ROI case is this clear, why do so few service businesses run consistent reactivation campaigns?
+Three reasons.

 1. They assume old leads are dead.
 The "not ready" tag becomes a permanent label.
 Nobody revisits it.
 The lead sits until the CRM gets cleaned out or the business closes.

-Right now, your competitors are almost certainly running the same playbook you are: spending on ads, generating new leads, converting a small percentage, and ignoring the rest.
+Right now, your competitors are almost certainly running the same playbook: spending on ads, generating new leads, converting a small percentage, and ignoring the rest.
+Only 22% of businesses are satisfied with their lead generation conversion rates.
+The other 78% are spending more to get less, while their dormant databases sit untouched.

 The businesses that break that cycle and build a systematic reactivation process gain a compounding advantage.
 They pay less per customer acquired.
 They close at higher rates.
-And they build a revenue stream that doesn't require constant ad spend to sustain.
+And they build a revenue stream that does not require constant ad spend to sustain.

 What Reactivated Leads Actually Do for Your Business

 Every reactivated lead you close reduces your blended customer acquisition cost.
-When you run the numbers across a full quarter, businesses that run regular reactivation campaigns see their overall cost per acquired customer drop significantly, because they're closing a portion of their revenue at a fraction of what new leads cost.
+Businesses running regular reactivation campaigns see their overall cost per acquired customer drop significantly, because they are closing a portion of their revenue at a fraction of what new leads cost.
+That freed-up margin goes back into growth, team, or better targeting for leads that genuinely need to be acquired fresh.

 How AI Is Changing What's Possible with Lead Reactivation